cis-projects/swen90007_course_notes/_sources/workshops/workshop_6.md

 - the anatomy of a GitHub Actions workflow
 - a taxonomy of pipeline stages — what a pipeline should actually do
 - how to build a pipeline that fits inside the subject's shared Actions minutes budget
+- where Docker fits between the Maven build and the runtime
+- how CI results can control whether Render deploys
+- how to deploy the exact commit represented by a release tag
 - a hands-on, step-by-step build of that pipeline in your own repository

 ```{admonition} By the end of this session